inner-marker/py_aero_calc/README.md

 # How To Use the Tools

+# Developement
+See [MODULES.md](./MODULES.md) for the specification on how to write a moudule.

+# References

 ## Units of Measure List
 NOTE: If grammar would call for a plural in the context, the plural suffix ('s', 'es') should not be added.